Get Into the Spirit in These 7 Halloween Cities

 The Northeast is a great place to enjoy some scares, and these famous Halloween cities know how to celebrate

-The Fall is such a crisp transition time from the heat and traffic of the summer easing into the cool nights of September and October.
-The colors are in full swing, the leaves are falling, and pumpkin spice is everywhere you look.
+Fall is such a crisp transition time from the heat and traffic of the summer easing into the cool nights of September and October.
+The colors are in full swing, the leaves are falling and pumpkin spice is everywhere you look.
 With this new season also comes a holiday that some count down the days to and some fear, Halloween!
-This holiday can be misunderstood in so many ways and might be the best time for you and your group to travel and see a new place during this time.
-We have picked out the best Halloween cities to visit during the Halloween season that may just be the perfect fit for your group travel itinerary.
+For those who celebrate, it can be a great time to travel and experience the festivities around the country.
+We have picked out the best Halloween cities to visit during the fall season that may just be the perfect fit for your group travel itinerary.

 Salem, MA